You are currently viewing Prednisolone Taper: Avoid These Common Mistakes!

 Impact on Inflammation and Immune Response

-The Importance of Tapering Prednisolone
+The Importance Of Tapering Prednisolone

-Risks of Stopping Abruptly
+Risks Of Stopping Abruptly

 Stopping Prednisolone suddenly can lead to significant health risks, including:

-• Adrenal Insufficiency: This occurs when the body cannot produce enough cortisol due to reliance on the medication.
+Adrenal Insufficiency: This occurs when the body cannot produce enough cortisol due to reliance on the medication.

-• Prednisone Dependence: Long-term use can lead to a psychological and physiological dependence on the medication, causing withdrawal symptoms.
+Prednisone Dependence: Long-term use can lead to a psychological and physiological dependence on the medication, causing withdrawal symptoms.

 Symptoms of adrenal insufficiency can manifest in various ways, including: